How do I make a reservation to car camp or group camp?

 What do I do if I have a camping reservation and the visitor center is closed?

 The site you have reserved is set aside for you with a reservation sign at the site.
 Go ahead and find your site and register the next day at the visitor center.
-It is important to register, unregistered or unoccupied sites that are reserved for 2 days can be sold at noon the next day.
+It is important to register that you are occupying your reserved campsite.
+If you can't make it the first day of your 2 night reservation you are required to call us to hold your sight for night 2 or your site is forfeited.
 For more detailed rules information refer to this page. http://www.parks.ca.gov/default.asp?page_id=1029

 How many people and vehicles are allowed at Drive in Campsites?

 State park drive in style campsites allow up to 8 people per site at any time and can usually accommodate at least 2 cars.
 When you occupy a campsite 1 vehicle is included in your camping fee per night, any additional vehicles at that site must pay an additional vehicle fee at the park per night the vehicle is at the site.

 Where can I park my additional vehicle if it can't fit at my campsite?

 After paying your additional vehicle fee, you are welcome to park the vehicle in any available Day Use Parking spot.
 You cannot park in an adjacent campsite even if it is unoccupied, you would have to pay the camping fee for that site if you park there.